VinuRajaKumar/MyTutorials/docs/contents/charenc.rst

-Unicode only define code points, that is, a number which represents a character.
-How you store these code points in memory depends of the encoding that you are using.
-UTF-8 is one way of encoding Unicode characters, among many others.

 For Unicode text to be transmitted or stored, it must be encoded into a sequence of bytes.
 UTF-8 and UTF-16 are common encodings that can handle the entire range of characters.
 Both are variable length encodings where some characters take more bytes than others.